 You can find the rules here or read from the book that you purchase.
 However, you need to ensure that whichever copy you read, it includes all the amendments to rules made till 2019, which is the most recent amendment to rules.
 If at the time of reading the article, another amendment has been made, please refer to that amendment.

-– Previous years Exam papers:
+– Previous years patent agent exam papers:

 You can find them here.